MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-setup-contacts.md

 For more information, see [Create Contacts](marketing-create-contact-companies.md).

 ## <a name="using-predefined-defaults-on-new-contacts"></a>Using Predefined Defaults on New Contacts
 You can decide that the application automatically assigns a specific language code, territory code, salesperson code, and country/region code as defaults to each new contact you create.
-You can also enter a default sales cycle code that the programme automatically assigns to each new opportunity you create.
+You can also enter a default sales cycle code that application automatically assigns to each new opportunity you create.
 You set this up on the On the **Defaults** FastTab on the **Marketing Setup** page

 The inheritance of fields overwrites the default values you have set up.
-For example, if you have set up English as the default language, but the contact company's language is German, the programme will automatically assign German as the language code for the contact persons recorded for that company.
+For example, if you have set up English as the default language, but the contact company's language is German, application will automatically assign German as the language code for the contact persons recorded for that company.

 ## <a name="synchronizing-contacts-with-customers-vendors-and-bank-accounts"></a>Synchronising Contacts with Customers, Vendors, and Bank Accounts
 In order to synchronise the contact card with a linked customer, vendor, or bank account card, you must fill in the relevant field in the **Bus.
 Relation Code for** section on the **Interactions** FastTab on the **Marketing Setup** page.